|Sources of vacancies|

 Useful vacancy websites

 Further information on postgraduate courses can be found on the Prospects and FindaMasters websites.
-Research the courses on offer before you apply; don't assume that they are all the same, particularly as the area of governance and international politics is so diverse.
+Research the courses on offer before you apply; don't assume that they are all the same, particularly as the hospitality sector incorporates such a diverse range of opportunities.
 It is vital to approach admissions tutors at an early stage to establish specific entry requirements.
+The majority of courses are open to applicants of any degree discipline but relevant work experience is usually required.
 There are no absolute deadlines for postgraduate courses in this field but it is recommended that you apply early.